-Figure 6.
-Facility Quality of Care and Efficiency Metric Rankings (as of June 30, 2018) Source: VHA Support Service Center
+Figure 7.
+Facility Quality of Care and Efficiency Metric Rankings (as of September 30, 2018) Source: VHA Support Service Center performing nursing homes."

 Note: The OIG did not assess VA's data for accuracy or completeness.
 Also see Appendix C for sample outpatient performance measures that feed into these data points (such as wait times, discharge contacts, and where patient care is received).
 Data definitions are provided in Appendix D.